JamCoreModding/docs/docs/right-click-harvest/about.md

 beans, and similar non-conventional crops.
 Crops added by other mods need no extra configuration to be supported, unlike other right-click-to-harvest mods.

-RightClickHarvest also supports advanced features such as using hunger to harvest, requiring a hoe to be held, and harvesting in a greater radius depending on the hoe used - all of which are toggleable.
+RightClickHarvest also supports other configurable features such as:

+- Using hunger to harvest,
+- Requiring a hoe to be held,
+- Harvesting in a greater radius depending on the tier of hoe used.